jgruber/khaudio/README.md

 [http://10.0.0.1](http://10.0.0.1)

-You will be presented with an interface that will let you provision your Wifi networking.
+You will be presented with an interface that will let you provision your networking.

 ![KHAudio Wifi Setup](resources/khaudio_wifisetup.png)